This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 If your silver jewelry or silverware has lost its shine this trick will help you get back the shine.

-Prepare a thick paste of water and cornflour and apply it on the silver place it on a towel and let it dry then rub it off with a soft cloth.
+Prepare a thick paste of water and cornflour and apply it to the silver.
+Let this dry and then rub off the dried paste with a soft cloth.

-if there are still some tarnish left repeat the process.
+If there is still some tarnish left repeat the process.

-Tip: If you don’t have cornflour you can use cream of tartar.
+Tip: If you don’t have cornflour you can use cream of tartar which has surprising uses.

 10. Aluminum Foil and Baking Soda

-Another one using aluminum foil!
+Here’s another hack one using aluminum foil!
 Cover the bottom of a baking pan with aluminum foil with the shiny side up.
-Use glass bakeware.
-Do not use a metal one so as to avoid any chemical reaction.

-Avoid using metal bakeware to keep away the chemical reactions, use a ceramic or glass bakeware instead.
+Avoid using metal bakeware to keep away the chemical reactions, use ceramic or glass bakeware instead.

 Take out the silver and let it cool down and you’ll see all tarnish is gone.